alphagov/paas-tech-docs/source/documentation/deploying_apps/index.md

 Refer to the [information assurance page](https://www.cloud.service.gov.uk/ia) for information on the assurance process.

+Refer to the [GOV.UK page on government security classifications](https://www.gov.uk/government/publications/government-security-classifications) for more information on these classifications.

 ## Secure and non-secure requests

 Requests could be made to the non-secure `http://` protocol due to: